huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Theremin
 - [x] Mandolin

-#### Which of the folloiwng Disney Animated films has NOT gotten a live action adaptation?
+#### Which of the following Disney Animated films has NOT gotten a live action adaptation?

 - [x] The Fox and the Hound
 - [ ] The Jungle Book